 The world is shrinking and cultures are melding.
 For once, Indians are laying aside their tried and tested formula for stylish interiors and are adopting international design concepts.
 The most visible change is in the use of colours.
 The modern Indian has started to experiment with fairly bold choices in colours.
 The wide variety in bright and bold paint colours is evidence of this shift.
 But whenever new ideas are tried out, there is the possibility that it can all go horribly wrong.
-So in order to avoid such a situation, I have explained 5 contemporary colour schemes that look good in any interior.
-You can decide the scheme that you would like based on your and your family’s preferences.
+So in order to avoid such a situation as an Architect, I have explained 5 contemporary colour schemes that look good in any interior.
+You can decide the scheme that you would like based on your and your family’s preferences:

 CLASSIC COLOUR THEME: